cartertinney/iot-operations-sdks/doc/dev/generated/MetlSpec.md

 - action: await invocation
   invocation-index: 0
   catch:
-    error-kind: unknown error
+    error-kind: unsupported version
     is-shallow: !!bool false
     is-remote: !!bool true
-    message: "This is a content error with details"
+    message: "This is a not supported version exception"
     supplemental:
-      property-name: 'requestheader'
+      protocol-version: '1.0'
-      property-value: "requestValue"
+      supported-protocols: "2 3 4"
 ```

 When the value of the `action` key is `await invocation`, the following sibling keys are also available: